Online Introductory Workshop exploring 5-fold Symmetry.

 This is the first of an ON-LINE series of workshops exploring 5-fold symmetry.

 Patterns based upon 5 and 10-fold symmetry are among the most beautiful and subtle found within Islamic art.
-We will look in particular at the stunning 10-fold rosette patterns, the use of the Golden Section in these design and the proportional design modules from which these designs can be generated.
+We will look in particular at the stunning 10-fold rosette patterns, the use of the Golden Section in these designs and the proportional design modules from which these designs can be generated.

 There are a number of traditional approaches to drawing these designs, as well as more recent ‘polygonal’ methods.
 In this workshops will explore the ‘polygonal’ method.
 There will be a brief contextual slide lecture, exploring the historical significance of these patterns and each student will receive a video recording of the workshop and a PDF handouts detailing the steps undertaken to re-create the design.
 The course content will complement, but differ from our other ON-LINE workshops.
 (Scroll through gallery in banner above to see images of historical 10-fold designs and former students’ work ).